ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 I've been used!
 And you knew all the time!
 God!
 God, I will never know
-why you chose me
+Why did you choose me
 for your crime!
 For your bloody crime!
 You have crowned me!
 Crowned me!
 Crowned me!
-Anointed me!
+Elevated me!
 Crowned me!
-Anointed me!
+Elevated me!
-Crowned me!
-Joan!
+Crowned me, Joan!

 [FOLLOWERS:]

-So long, Charles
+So long, Follower
-Poor old Charles
+Poor old Follower
-So long, Charles
+So long, Follower